osrf/gazebo_design/model_editor/model_editor.md

 1. load external meshes, e.g. collada files, and use them as geometry objects for collisions and visuals.
 1. save the model in SDF format.
+1. Nice to have: create a copy or an instance of an existing link

 ### Architecture